von Göler (Hrsg.) / / § 9c

 § 9c Refusal to register company

-(1) If the company has not been properly formed and registered, the court shall refuse to make the entry in the Commercial Register.
-This shall also apply where contributions in kind have been over-valued to a not insignificant degree.
+(1) If the company has not been properly formed and registered, the court is to refuse to make the entry in the Commercial Register.
+This also applies where contributions in kind have been over-valued to a not insignificant degree.

 - 1. concerns facts or legal relations which must be specified in the articles of association in accordance with section 3 (1) or on account of other mandatory statutory provisions, or which must be entered in the Commercial Register or must be publicly noticed by the court,

 - 2. violate provisions which exclusively or predominantly exist to protect the company’s creditors or which are otherwise in the public interest, or

 - 3. result in the articles of association becoming null and void.

 Information for non-professionals

 To Information for legal professionals